 APPLIES TO: Basic edition Enterprise edition (Upgrade to Enterprise edition)

-Azure Machine Learning environments specify the Python packages, environment variables, and software settings around your training and scoring scripts.
+Azure Machine Learning environments are an encapsulation of the environment where your machine learning training happens.
+They specify the Python packages, environment variables, and software settings around your training and scoring scripts.
 They also specify run times (Python, Spark, or Docker).
-They are managed and versioned entities within your Machine Learning workspace that enable reproducible, auditable, and portable machine learning workflows across a variety of compute targets.
+The environments are managed and versioned entities within your Machine Learning workspace that enable reproducible, auditable, and portable machine learning workflows across a variety of compute targets.

 You can use an